yanxuanshaozhu/CS61B/note/Notes.md

 }
 ```

-7 Break and Continue
+7 Break and Continue:

 1. `break;`: terminate the innermost loop
 2. `continue;`: skip the current iteration of the loop and jump to the increment

-8 The Enhanced For Loop
+8 The Enhanced For Loop:

 1. Syntax:
 ```java